Collateral Damage (2002 film)

 Collateral Damage is a 2002 American vigilante action-thriller film directed by Andrew Davis and starring Arnold Schwarzenegger, Elias Koteas, Francesca Neri, Cliff Curtis, John Leguizamo, and John Turturro.
 The film tells the story of Los Angeles firefighter Gordy Brewer (Schwarzenegger), who seeks to avenge his son's and wife's deaths at the hands of a guerrilla commando by traveling to Colombia and facing his family's killers.

-Collateral Damage was released in the United States on February 8, 2002, to negative reviews and was a commercial failure.
+Collateral Damage was released in the United States by Warner Bros.
+Pictures on February 8, 2002, to negative reviews and was a commercial failure.